convert user interface from iOS to Android

 How to Convert iOS to Android User Interface?

-Estimated read time: 11 minutes
+Estimated read time: 15 minutes

 Interested in how to convert iOS to Android user interface?
+Read this comprehensive guide to learn the answer.

-With so many Android users, this is the smart move for all iOS apps.
-According to Statcounter, the global market share is split in the following way: “Android has 71.6%, iOS has 27.68%” of all users.
+With so many Android users, converting iOS to Android user interface is the smart move for all iOS apps.
+According to Statcounter, the global market share is split in the following way: “Android has 71.12%, iOS has 28.38%” of all users.

 Switching to Android will give your app access to huge numbers of new customers and vast new profits.

-Let’s see in detail why should you plan to convert your app UI from iOS to Android and how to do it.
+Let’s see in detail why you should plan to convert your app UI from iOS to Android and how to do it.

-Why convert iOS to Android User Interface?
+Why convert iOS to Android user interface?

 Screenshots of iOS user interface